Gornak40/algolymp/README.md

 Extended release notes can be found at [chat](https://t.me/algolymp).

+This project follows and has always followed the strict **NO AI POLICY**.

 ## Workflow

 | Tool | Description | Ejudge | Polygon | Status |